gena-tokarev/client-record-app/README.md

 3. Run `docker-compose up --build`.

 ## Log in
-You can either register a new user or use an existing one if you ran the project locally and ran `yarn db:fill`:
+You can either register a new user or use an existing one if you ran the project locally and passed the step with `yarn db:fill`:

 *Login:* `dev-user@example.com`
 *Password:* `Dev-user-example-password$1`